AkihaTatsu/Image-Crawler-Utils/docs/tutorials.md

   + `image_num`
   + `capacity`
   + `page_num`
-    + Please refer to the [CapacityCountConfig()](#capacitycountconfig) chapter.
+    + Please refer to the [CapacityCountConfig()](#capacitycountconfig) chapter for their meaning.
 These parameters control the number of images, pages and total size of images when crawling.
     + Leave any of them blank will use the default value of the corresponding parameter in CapacityCountConfig.
     + It is also acceptable to pass a CapacityCountConfig class into the `capacity_count_config` parameter of a CrawlerSettings class.
 It will overwrite the parameters above, like: